 If they detect any areas of concern, your dermatologist requests a skin biopsy.
 They remove a sample of skin from the targeted lesion or lesions and examine the sample in a lab for cancer cells.
 If your dermatologist finds cancer cells, they find out which type you have and make an official diagnosis.

 You can screen yourself at home for skin cancer by examining all parts of your skin, with good lighting and a mirror, for new or changing moles.

 What are my treatment options for skin cancer?

 Your treatment for skin cancer depends on the exact diagnosis as well as the precise location, size, and depth of the cancerous lesion.
 It also depends on whether the cancer has spread beyond its borders.

 Your treatment may consist of:

 - Superficial radiation therapy

 - Laser treatment

 Your dermatologist explains your diagnosis in detail and what it means for your treatment.
 They typically take the least invasive approach possible at Heights Dermatology.

-For more information about skin cancer and treatments for each type, call Heights Dermatology or book an appointment online today.
+For more information about skin cancer and treatments for each type, call Heights Dermatology at one of our convenient locations or book an appointment online today.